This post may contain affiliate links. Please read our disclosure policy.

 Cheesecake

-• Place the springform pan in a 9×13 inch pan or larger roasting pan.
-Carefully fill the roasting pan with about 1 inch of water.
+• Set the springform pan in a large roasting pan and carefully fill it with about 1 inch of water.

-• Once the cheesecake is done baking, turn the oven off and gently remove the springform pan from the water bath and oven safe bag.
-Place the cheesecake on a baking sheet and return to the oven (oven is off) with the oven door cracked.
-Allow the cheesecake to cool to room temperature inside the oven before removing – this could be 60-90 minutes.
+• Once baked, turn off the oven and gently remove the springform pan from the water bath and oven-safe bag.
+Place the cheesecake on a baking sheet and return it to the turned-off oven with the door cracked.
+Let it cool to room temperature for about 1-2 hours.

-• Once cooled to room temperature, remove the cheesecake from the oven.
-Loosely cover the cheesecake with foil and place in the fridge overnight.
+• After cooling, remove the cheesecake from the oven.
+Loosely cover it with foil and refrigerate overnight.

 Video